bbauska/CS198.1x/readme.md

 ### Spy Mining

-In mining pools, once a block is found, the block header hash is sent immediately to the miners so they can all start mining on the new block as soon as possible.
+In mining pools, once a block is found, the block header hash is sent imimagestely to the miners so they can all start mining on the new block as soon as possible.
 Competing miners that are outside of this mining pool can take advantage of this by **connecting to the mining pool**, listen for the **block header hash**, and **mine on it for themselves**.

 ### Intro: Bitcoin Governance